GlaxoSmithKline says Novartis deal could lead to more disposals

 The British company announced a multi-part deal on Monday that sees GlaxoSmithKline take the lead in running a consumer health business with Novartis, while selling its oncology unit to the Swiss company.

-Witty said he continued to rule out traditional large-scale M&A deals, in which large drugs company are bolted together, instead favoring other tie-ups that focused on areas in which GlaxoSmithKline could be a leading player.
+Witty said he continued to rule out traditional large-scale M&A deals, in which large drugs company are bolted together, instead favouring other tie-ups that focused on areas in which GlaxoSmithKline could be a leading player.
+(Reporting by Paul Sandle, Editing by Belinda Goldsmith)